toketunji/ELK-Tutorial/README.md

 ## setup required artefacts
-- cd to  terraform/accessories and run terraform plan , then run terrafrom apply
+- cd to  terraform/accessories and run terraform init && rerraform plan , then run terrafrom apply
 - if all goes well cd to network and do the same
 - next to ELK-Artefacts